Hours: Mon-Fri, 9am-5pm

 You must be a registered UCLA graduate student to use the appointment services of the UCLA Graduate Writing Center.
+We also allow graduate students to use the GWC the summer before their entering quarter, and for one quarter after they graduate.

-Graduate students may reserve one appointment per week (one Monday to Friday period) in advance,* available on a first-come, first-serve basis.
-An appointment may be scheduled up to two weeks in advance when it becomes available through our online reservation system.
+Graduate students may reserve one appointment per week (one Monday to Friday period) in advance, available on a first-come, first-serve basis.

-Instructions for how to do Skype appointments are found here.
+Instructions for how to do Skype appointments.

 If you have several late cancellations/no shows in a single academic year, you may receive a longer suspension (1-2 quarters) from using GWC appointments at the discretion of the GWC director.